skylakekung/Youtube-Music-Electron/README.md

 ### Notes

-* Built using Electron and JavaScript, with assistance from AI tools for rapid development and iteration.
+* Built using Electron and JavaScript, with assistance from AI tools(chatGPT, Gemini, and Claude) because I don't know shit how to code JS🤷‍♂️ (Atleast I know what they do.)
 * Tested on macOS, Windows, and Linux (basic functionality confirmed).
 * Contributions and improvements are welcome.